 Teamwork makes a good team.
 Pride takes two forms – one healthy because it is tempered with humility, the other destructive because it is dominated by vanity.

 Every umpire is part of a crew.
 Resolve to be the best possible umpire for the position you are assigned for this game.
 If by my actions I can make the crew look good, then I am a success, too.
 A brilliant performance by the team enhances everybody’s reputation, too.
-To whichever position you are assigned, perform to the best of your ability as a team player.
+To whichever position you are assigned, be prepared to do your job and perform to the best of your ability as a team player.

 Remember: It’s not about you